Facupelli/Cuyo-Brewers-Friends/README.md

 # Cuyo-Brewers-Friends

-I'am currently working on this project.
+I'am currently working on this project. to view the app deployed add /home at the end of the url

 ## Is a "social network" for home brewers in Argentina, where you can create and post recipes and rate them.
 Inspired by brewersfriend.com